-Note: For digital programs, if the broadcaster is sending only analog captions converted to digital, then the analog captions settings apply.
+Note: If the broadcaster is only sending analog captions converted to digital, then the analog captions settings apply.

 Appearance

 Closed Captions provider selects the Default options when sending digital closed captions.
 You may select the Custom option to override and customize Closed Captions appearance.
 These settings do not apply to analog Closed Captioning converted to digital.